 Which is the Better Headphone?
 Monster DNA vs Solo 2

 Here’s the high level:

 |Better for deep bass (although sometimes distorted)||Better noise distortion control|

-|More customizable skins||More consistent high quality audio overall|
+|More customizable skins||More consistent high-quality audio overall|

-For almost the same price, these two headphones both offer listeners quite a lot of sound for their money although the distortion of the DNAs at high volume levels makes them the runner up in this competition.
+For almost the same price, these two headphones both offer listeners quite a lot of sound for their money although the distortion of the DNAs at high volume levels makes them the runner-up in this competition.

-Both of these headphones are geared towards listeners that want exaggerated bass response so the fact that the DNAs distort at high volumes due to excessive bass is a serious mark against these headphones.
+Both of these headphones are geared towards listeners that want an exaggerated bass response so the fact that the DNAs distort at high volumes due to excessive bass is a serious mark against these headphones.

 The best way to choose which headphone is best for you is to try them out and see for yourself.

-Many big box retailers have both of these models on display so you can make your own decision about how best to spend your cash when it comes to choosing headphones.
+Many big-box retailers have both of these models on display so you can make your own decision about how best to spend your cash when it comes to choosing headphones.
 It’s also worth noting that there are numerous other options in the headphone market that cost significantly less and offer a much more accurate audio rendering than either the Beats by Dre Solo 2 or the Monster DNA can manage.